Ludwigia peploides: Morphology

-Ludwigia peploides is an herbaceous perennial wetland plant usually common along mud or a water surface.
-L. Peploides sprawl flat along the mud or waters surface.
-It is very similar to the Ludwigia Hexapetala and very difficult to tell apart.
+Ludwigia peploides is an herbaceous perennial wetland plant, usually common along mud or a water surface.
+L. peploides sprawl flat along the mud or waters surface.
+It is very similar to the Ludwigia hexapetala and very difficult to tell apart.
 The leaves are arranged in clusters and vary in size.
-The average leaf is approximately 3.5 inches long and can be egg shaped to lance-shaped.
+The average leaf is approximately 3.5 inches long and can be egg-shaped to lance-shaped.
 They are hairless and each leaf's base tappers off to a stalk that ranges from 1 to 1.5 inches.
-The stem can grow as long as 9 feet and can be hairless or slightly hairy but are always have a fleshy texture.
+The stem can grow as long as 9 feet and can be hairless or slightly hairy but always has a fleshy texture.

 Flowers and fruits

-Ludwigia peploides flowers start from the stem which are floating or lying on the ground.
-Each flower has five yellow petals 1 to 1.5 cm in length.
-Each occur on long stalks that on each leaf axils.
-The fruits and seeds do not have extensive research done so the details are unclear but there are capsules that contain many seeds.
+Ludwigia peploides flowers start from the stem which float or lie on the ground.
+Each flower has five yellow petals 1 to 1.5 cm in length and occur on long stalks on each leaf axil.
+The fruits and seeds do not have extensive research done so the details are unclear, but there are capsules that contain many seeds.
 Each seed is approximately 1 mm in size.

 Societal impacts

 The Ludwigia species cause dense mats which form a perfect protective habitat for mosquitoes.
-This causes higher rates of the West Nile Virus and other diseases that mosquitoes commonly spread.
+This causes higher rates of the West Nile virus and other diseases that mosquitoes commonly spread.
 They are also a serious nuisance for human activity.
 Leisure activities such as hunting, fishing, and boating can be extremely difficult.
 Flood risk increases due to the decrease in channel carry capacity.
 The rapid and uncontrolled growth of water primrose dominates native populations and can damage irrigation and drainage networks of water bodies.
-Fish can have a hard time moving through these dense Ludwigia populations, which then in turn effect the habitat of surface animals such as birds.
+Fish can have a hard time moving through these dense Ludwigia populations, which then in turn affect the habitat of surface animals such as birds.